edmfgh/PackageReferenceBug/README.md

 # PackageReferenceBug
-Demos a compilation error instead of warning (NU1701) when PackageReferencing a project with <Content>.
+Demos a compilation error instead of warning (NU1701) when PackageReferencing a project with Content.

 Given a consumer project (with TargetFramework netstandard2.0) that PackageReferences a project with content (with TargetFrameworks net48;net6.0) and a project without content (with TargetFrameworks net48;net6.0), the project with content fails to compile without obvious error as to why.
 On the other hand, the project without content compiles but with warning NU1701.